POGO's Board of DirectorsTweet

 A major focus of Mr. Mintz while at The Washington Post was grave corporate crime and misconduct.
 He conducted investigations into numerous issues including thalidomide, the sedative/tranquilizer that caused several thousand children worldwide to be born without arms or legs; the disastrous Dalkon Shield and Cu-7 IUDs; the tobacco industry; the tailing of Ralph Nader by a private eye retained by General Motors; a cholesterol-lowering drug MER/29 that afflicted thousands of users with cataracts and other maladies; and Oraflex, a dangerous anti-arthritis drug withdrawn by the manufacturer only a few months after sales began.
 He has written and co-authored several books including At Any Cost: Corporate Greed, Women, and the Dalkon Shield and America, Inc.: Who Owns and Operates the United States.

 Nithi Vivatrat is an entrepreneur and corporate strategist involved in ventures ranging from technology to real estate.
+He is currently the Chief Product Officer of Clarabridge, a provider of customer experience management solutions.
+Prior to Clarabridge, he was the Chief Operating Officer of a technology firm serving the defense and intelligence sector.
 He was co-founder and Managing Partner of Claraview, a strategy and technology consulting firm, which was acquired by Teradata Corporation in March 2008.
-While at Claraview, Mr. Vivatrat led Claraview's government practice, focusing on projects aimed to inform decision-making and improve citizen service.
-He was also instrumental in spinning off a software division into an independent venture-backed company.
+While at Claraview, Mr. Vivatrat led Claraview's government practice, focusing on projects aimed to inform decision-making and improve citizen service..
 Prior to Claraview, Mr. Vivatrat had leadership roles in technology and marketing at MicroStrategy.
 He graduated from the Massachusetts Institute of Technology with a BS in Economics.

 Anne Zill is the Director of the Center for Ethics in Action at the University of New England.
 She is also the President of the Fund for Constitutional Government and an advisor to the Stewart R. Mott Charitable Trust.
 Some of the other programs and organizations she has founded, developed, and/or led include: Women's Campaign Fund; Women's Campaign Research Fund; The Karen Silkwood Fund; Women for Meaningful Summits; Women's Foreign Policy Campaign; and PROLEAD, a fund to promote democracy and women's leadership at the Inter-American Development Bank.
 Ms. Zill curates art exhibitions, which have included "The Progress of the World's Women" for the United Nations in 2000.